smt/hakyll-blog/pages/about.markdown

 The site is built with [Hakyll][h]—a static site generator made with Haskell.
 The website source code is available on [GitHub][GH].
 The posts are written in Markdown.
+The files are served up by [Caddy][caddy], an HTTP/2 server written in Go.

+The snail-shell logo was created with [Squarespace Logo][logo].
+It represents many things to me: a former home, mathematical perfection in nature, and, well, how slow I can be!

+### Attribution

+The majority of the site build scripts, templates, and styles were created by [Danny Su][dannysu].
+He runs a very interesting Hakyll blog.

-Why did I choose Hakyll?
+### Why did I choose Hakyll?

 - I have a long-standing affinity for the amazing [Pandoc][Pandoc].
 - I've been enjoying teaching myself the Haskell programming language.